hstatsep-js/sep11-freedom-project/tool/learning-log.md

 changed CSS colors for div

+3/9/24

+* I have now changed the volume of the sounds, as they were too loud
+* I have figured I can make the sounds loop, which I have tested with the fifth sound ' amen break '.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc